 - Add a little bit of content and…

-People used the above formula of making a micro niche site so often because it was such an easy way to make money that eventually, you had a lot of these things occupying Google, especially in the top results and many of them were extremely bad looking pages that often had incredibly low quality content.
+People used the above formula of making a micro niche site so often because it was such an easy way to make money that eventually, you had a lot of these kinds of sites occupying Google, especially in the top results and many of them were extremely bad looking pages that often had incredibly low quality content.

 Pages which instead of providing good information only sought to sell things.
 And that is what ALWAYS happens each time there is a “loophole” in the system.

-In the case of MNS, the loophole was that you really needed just a little bit of work to create high ranking websites to bring in traffic and that would also make it easy to sell whatever people were aiming to sell, which typically was make money programs and other, lower tiered products that often didn’t get too many positive reviews.
+In the case of micro niche sites, the loophole was that you really needed just a little bit of work to create high ranking websites to bring in traffic and that would also make it easy to sell whatever people were aiming to sell, which typically was make money programs and other, lower tiered products that often didn’t get too many positive reviews.

 Unfortunately for these people, whether it was people who used this loophole to sell good things or those who just abused it and sold scams, because this literally became an abusive tactic to game search engines, Google, like it always does changed things around and made it necessary for these types of sites to have a TON more content before they could reach those top positions again and when that change happened…